21 - Day of the Chariot: Kadesh

 Now you can take the reins and lead your lines/lions into battle.
 Day of the Chariot: Kadesh offers a classic design by Gene Dickens fully updated into a tactical view of one of the most-discussed battles of middle eastern history, with 340 double-sided counters, 30 minute turns, and everything you need to play a system emphasizing command control and flexibility (or the lack thereof).

 Three distinct scenarios provide the battle that did happen (according to Ramses), the battle that both sides had "prearranged" to happen, and the smaller, more confused battle that historians think actually did happen.
 (You may be surprised how different the "same" battle can be!)

 Day of the Chariot: Kadesh and issue #21 of ATO

 Map - One full color 22"x34" hex mapsheet

 Counters - 340 full color die-cut 1/2" pieces

 Graphic Design - Craig Grando

-The Expanded Edition option below (only available directly from us) for this game comes boxed and also features a second desert warfare game.
+The Expanded Edition option below (only available directly from us) for this game also features a second desert warfare game.
 "Desert Duel", by designer Mike Rinella, looks at the first battle of Alamein in 1942, where modern day "iron" chariots slugged it out in a desperate effort to breakthrough/defend the path to the Nile.